The Air Manager is supported by Ultimaker S5 firmware 5.4.23 and later. Three parameters influence how the Air Manager works:

 Air Manager operation

-After finishing a print, the Air Manager will continue working until everything has cooled down to below 50 °C. This ensures that the filter captures all residual UFPs in the chamber.
+After finishing a print, the Air Manager will continue working until both print cores and the build plate have cooled down to below 50 °C. This ensures that the filter captures all residual UFPs in the chamber.
+When a print has finished, wait until the printer has completely cooled down and the fan has stopped spinning before opening the doors to remove the print.

 Caution: Ensure there is at least 10 cm of free space at the back of the Air Manager for unrestricted airflow.